k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

 After you've done that, you might as well try it out!
 Try running `echo "18=1" > /dev/pi-blaster` into shell and see if anything lights up!

-If it does, here's the rest if you couldn't figure it out yourself.
+If it does, here's the rest should you not figure it out yourself.

 Assuming your www directory is /var/www/: